jschwarzwalder/aws-php-developer-guide/aws-php-developer-guide-mirror/doc_source/guide_paginators.rst

 Paginator objects have a method called ``search()``, which allows you to create iterators for data within a set of results.
-When you call ``search()``, you must provide a :doc:`JMESPath expression <jmespath>` to specify what data to extract.
+When you call ``search()``, you must provide a :doc:`JMESPath expression <guide_jmespath>` to specify what data to extract.
 Calling ``search()`` returns an iterator that yields the results of the expression on each page of results.
 This is evaluated lazily, as you iterate through the returned iterator.